nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Are you a CS student struggling to keep track of your internship?
+Are you a CS student struggling to keep track of your internship applications?
-Do you feel tired of using spreadsheets to keep track of your applications?
+Do you feel tired of using spreadsheets?
 We have just the right tool for you!

 Introducing PleaseHireUs (PHU), the internship tracking application made just for you!<br>

 ![Ui](images/icon.png){:style="display:block; margin-left:auto; margin-right:auto"}

-Now you will never miss any internship application deadlines or interviews again!
+Now you will never miss any application deadlines or internship interviews again!
 PleaseHireUs has been optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, PleaseHireUs can get your internship management tasks done faster than traditional GUI apps.
 We hope you find PleaseHireUs to be very useful in your internship hunt!